Skip to main content

 Performance Oracle

-The Performance Oracle creates a Merkle tree with the allocation of the staking rewards and delivers the root on-chain.
+The Performance Oracle creates a Merkle tree with the allocation of the Node Operator rewards and delivers the root on-chain.
 To make the original tree available to users, it is published on IPFS and GitHub.
 Instead of storing multiple roots, each new tree consists of all Node Operator rewards ever acquired by CSM Node Operators.
 Hence, only the latest tree is required to determine the reward allocation at any moment of time.
-The amount of rewards available for claiming can be calculated as totalAcquiredRewards - claimedRewards.
+The amount of rewards available for claiming can be calculated as totalAcquiredRewards - claimedRewards. claimedRewards are stored for each Node Operator in the CSAccounting contract to ensure correct accounting.

 rewards-5